-The conjunctiva is a thin membrane that lines the inside of your eyelids (both upper and lower) and covers the outer portion of the sclera (white part of the eye).
-It does not cover the cornea, which is the clear covering on the front of the eye.
-The area where the conjunctiva meets the cornea is called the limbus.
+The conjunctiva is a thin membrane lining the inside of your eyelids (both upper and lower) and the outer portion of the sclera (white part of the eye).
+It doesn't cover the cornea, the clear covering on the front of the eye.

 - Aqueous (water)

 You need all three intact to have a healthy ocular surface.
 Without proper moisture, you can develop dry eye symptoms.
 Poor tear quality can lead to friction from blinking, which leads to further irritation.